brian-watkins/elm-spec/runner/elm-spec-runner/README.md

 specs in [Chromium](https://www.chromium.org/Home), simply provide `chromium` (or another valid value) for the `--browser` option.

+Note: `elm-spec` will result in a non-zero exit code if any observations are rejected or an error prevents the spec suite from running to completion.

 ### Options

 `--elm` -- Specify path to elm executable.
 Defaults to `elm`